A scalable system to measure contrail formation on a per-flight basis: Materials and Methods

 \subsubsection{Baseline}

 The minimum requirements for persistent contrail formation are that the Schmidt-Appleman criterion (SAC)\cite{schmidt1941, Appleman1953TheFO, schumann1996conditions} is satisfied and the relative humidity over ice (RHi) is greater than $100\%$\cite{gierens2012ice}.
 The `Baseline' model evaluated in this work makes predictions solely based on these requirements.
 In order to account for subgrid scale variations and biases of RHi in weather forecast data, when predicting contrails it is common to apply a threshold for RHi different from $100\%$, or to rescale the data.\cite{schumann2012cocip, Schumann2021, teoh2022aviation, li2023} To account for this we experiment with varying the RHi threshold when displaying results.
-When making predictions for an entire flight segment consisting of multiple waypoints, we average the RHi and binary SAC values before comparing them to the threshold (other ways of aggregating give similar or worse results).
+When making predictions for an entire flight segment consisting of multiple waypoints, we multiply RHi by the binary SAC values and average the results before comparing them to the threshold (other ways of aggregating give similar or worse results).
 When computing SAC we assume an aircraft engine efficiency of 0.3 for all aircraft\cite{Ponater2002}, though trying other values (0.2, 0.4) does not have a noticeable effect.

 For predicting contrail formation, weather variables are linearly interpolated from gridded historical weather data.
 RHi is computed from specific humidity which was logarithmically interpolated in altitude to handle it's large variations.
 We show results for both forecast and reanalysis weather data.
 The Baseline model only considers the weather at the flight waypoint timestamp.